rafaelcalcada/rvx/docs/hardware.md

 ## I/O Signals

-The input/output signals of RISC-V Steel Top Module, `rvsteel.v`, are listed in the table below:
+The input/output signals of RVX Top Module, `rvx.v`, are listed in the table below:

 | Pin name and description                        | Direction | Size                  |
 | ----------------------------------------------- | --------- | --------------------- |